 Only regions that have a unique natural and cultural heritage can become a nature- & geopark.
 Nature- and geoparks promote a sustainable use of this heritage while at the same time supporting economic and socio-cultural development.

-In addition, the Nature & Geopark strengthens regional cooperation and offers an ideal platform for European projects.
+In addition, the Nature & Geopark strengthens regional cooperation and offers an ideal platform for international projects.
 Due to the positive association, the labels “Nature Park” and “Geopark” are an image boost for the region.

 Additional advantages are own staff, who through their expertise and services, assist the region and improve the recreational and leisure offer for locals and tourists.